 The slim taper mahogany neck on the 2019 J 45 Standard is slimmer on its slit.
 This allows electric players to transition quickly into acoustic and becomes easier to understand.
 This compound neck-to-body dovetail design guarantees a smoother transition to the tone.
 The Grover Rotomatic tuning machine is nickel-plated so you can maintain the tune for an extended period.

 How Much Does a Gibson J 45 Standard Cost?

 The most popular acoustic guitar of all time, the Gibson J-45 is a round-shoulder dreadnought with a rich, full expression and exceptional projection.
-The J-45 has been updated and improved over the years to continue carrying this legacy into the next century.
+The J-45 has been updated and improved to continue carrying this legacy into the next century.
 How much does a Gibson J 45 Standard cost?
 Find out in this article.
-And don’t forget to take a look at the different models to get a better idea of their prices.
+And don’t forget to look at the different models to get a better idea of their prices.

 The Gibson Acoustic J 45 Standard features a VTC acoustic pickup system.
 This pickup system has a low-profile under-saddle transducer that increases the coupling between the pickup and the guitar.
 The VTC pickup provides rich, lively acoustic sound without sacrificing volume.
 It also features removable volume control.
 Gibson guitars are among the most expensive and best-sounding guitars on the market.

 Pricelist (2022) shows some J-45 models in comparison with G-45.
 These are average prices and will differ In local shops.

 The Gibson G-45 is the perfect entry-level acoustic guitar.
 This instrument shares the J-45 silhouette, open book peghead, and Sitka spruce top with traditional X bracing.
 It’s made in the Gibson plant in Bozeman, Montana, and is very comfortable to play with.
 Whether a beginner or a pro, you’ll appreciate its easy playability and affordable price.